 Many times, a source will apply to more than one ancestor – especially true in the cases of census records.
 When adding a source to a timeline for one person, you can use the Memorize button, which functions as a kind of “copy” to then add it easily to another person’s timeline using the Paste button – without having to plug in all the source citation details again.

 Make a List

 It’s easy to create a To-Do list in RootsMagic.
-You can get to it from the Lists drop down menu at the top of your main screen or through an individual’s timeline.
-The “ToDo” button gives you options for the type, priority and status, and you can sort your tasks based on individual, family, or a combination of both.
+You can get to it from the Lists drop-down menu at the top of your main screen or through an individual’s timeline.
+The “ToDo” button gives you options for the type, priority and status.
+You can also sort your tasks based on individual, family or a combination of both.

 You can import GEDCOMs to RootsMagic from any online tree or other software.
 However, be careful of importing someone else’s data, since it can often contain errors.
 A good habit to get into is to verify anything you add from another person’s tree to ensure you’re not importing their mistakes.